Arxivar/SamplePlugins/ConcludiWorkflow/README.md

 ## Plugin specification

-This route plugin allows you to clone views, models or reports .
+This command plugin allows you to conclude or delete all processes related to the selected documents .

 Once you've added the plugin to your installation, you WON'T NEED to configure it.